Best Visa Crypto Cards 2026

 What happens to my rewards if the card token drops in value?

 If your cashback is paid in a volatile token (CRO, PLU, BGB, WXT), its dollar value changes with the market.
 A 5% reward in CRO that drops 40% is worth only 3% in fiat terms.
-Cards paying cashback in stablecoins (USDC on COCA or Coinbase) or BTC (Coinbase) avoid this for stablecoins or provide blue-chip exposure for BTC.
+Cards paying cashback in stablecoins (USDC on COCA) or BTC (Coinbase) avoid this for stablecoins or provide blue-chip exposure for BTC.